A tourist sees a kangaroo and says 'how very cute'.

 Nice to get the warning but there’s not much I can do.

-The road ahead is single lane with trees close on either side.
+The road ahead is single lane with trees close on either

 The narrow verge is wet and mucky like pools of filthy glue.